Table of Contents

 What is Deep Sky Stacker?

-DeepSkyStacker is one of the most popular stacking tools that astrophotographers use for astrophotography.
+DeepSkyStacker is one of the most popular stacking tools that astrophotographers use for astrophotography1.
 It doesn’t cost anything and can sort your images taken with a DSLR camera and rank them in order of quality.
 After stacking, it allows you to make some adjustments using Adobe Photoshop and stretch the image if you wish.
 There are many other features related to imaging that we will come to shortly.
 Best of all, DSS is easy to use and quite quick to run.

 In addition to what we have said above, this stacking software enables you to do the following: support windows, panel processing.